databio/bedbase/docs/geniml/tutorials/create-consensus-peaks.md

 ```

 ## HMM
-The forth presented method of creating universes utilizes Hidden Markov Models.
+The forth presented method of creating universes utilizes Hidden Markov Models (HMM).
 In this approach the parts of flexible regions are hidden states of the model, while genome coverage by the collections are emissions.
 The resulting universe is called Hidden Markov Model universe.
 It can be build only based on the genome coverage by the collection:

 ```
 geniml build-universe hmm --coverage-folder coverage/ \